 Burlington is a recognized world leader in the use of renewable energy and energy conservation.
 In 20042011, Burlington as a whole used 4.7 percent less same amount of electricity then it used in 1989 - about 435,000 megawatts.
-The pie chart at below shows the proportion of BED's 2010 energy sources that came from renewable generation (this chart reflects the source of BED's power, and does not reflect the change in BED's emission claims caused by the sale of RECs as discussed below).
+The pie chart below shows the proportion of BED's 2010 energy sources that came from renewable generation (this chart reflects the source of BED's power, and does not reflect the change in BED's emission claims caused by the sale of RECs as sold being assigned the New England residual mix of fuels discussed below).